wuruoyun/electron-vue-spring/README.md

 In some cases, you may like to use Java backend for an Electron desktop app.
 The reasons could be you have some legacy Java codes that you want to reuse, or you want to have the same codes run on Cloud as well as on desktop.

-This project has two sub projects.
-Although they are just folders in this project, but they could be in their own Git repository and merged to this project using [Git subtree](https://help.github.com/articles/about-git-subtree-merges/).
+This project has two sub projects:

 1. `vue`: a Vue.js application as the front-end, based on the HelloWorld project created using Vue CLI 3.
 2. `spring`: a Spring Boot application as the backend, based on a Maven project created by [Spring Initializer](https://start.spring.io/) with Web dependency.